"this is fucking creeping me out, you're getting obsessed with tank turrets on man boobs" Art and info. Enjoy your stay, and watch out for the nsfw.

 Brain: Fully functional.
 The metal skull makes it very vulnerable to cold and heat.
 Concussions are more common than in humans due to the surrounding air pockets.

 Hair and nails grow normally, and wounds from injuries or surgery heal at a normal rate.
 It is also possible for a tank head to tan.
-Their bodies don't age at all; combined with the fact that they are already reborn as adults, this means that they always appear as in their mid-20s.
+Their bodies age at a very slow rate; combined with the fact that they are already reborn as adults, this means that they generally appear as in their mid-20s.

 The height, weight, and build of a tank head depends on what tank they were in their past life.
 Small tanks become shorter tank heads, big tanks become tall ones.
 A heavy tank will be meatier than for example a light tank destroyer.
 The tallest tank heads tend to be taller than regular humans, but so far the shortest known tank heads are about 1.50m (4'11') tall.